iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Candies/readme.md

 * Constraint: All student must get at least one candy.

 * Problem didn't say what happen if the student next to each other happen to have the same score.
+So I will assume in that case, just go for the absolute minimum for that student, that is, 1 candy.

 ## Idea 1 (Recursive formulation for the problem)